Skip to content

 Possible Causes:

-• Multiple large tables purging simultaneously
+• Multiple large tables purging simultaneously.

-• Database server resource constraints during purge time
+• Database server resource constraints during purge time.

 Resolution Steps:

-1. Reduce batch size to 500 or less for affected tables
+1. Reduce batch size to 500 or less for affected tables.

-3. Stagger purge frequency (some tables daily, others weekly) to spread load
+3. Stagger purge frequency to spread load.

 Symptom: Records Count Not Updating After Purge